At the Testing Center

 This technique gives you two advantages.
 First it builds your confidence by reassuring you on the first time through that you really do know a few things--and it will help you focus and organize all the information you have stored.
 Second, it assures you don't waste too much time up front on hard questions and wind up in a time crunch at the end of the exam.

 You may find one or two 'scenario' type questions on the exam.
-These scenarios will give you a lot of information, most of which will not apply to the question.
-Read the question a couple of times prior to reading the scenario, so you can keep it in mind while you are reading.
+These scenarios will give you a lot of information.
+Read the question a couple of times prior to reading the scenario.
 You may find it helpful to 'mark' these questions so that you can read and answer them at the same time. *Remember to unmark them once you have answered them.*

 Always read the whole question and all potential answer choices CAREFULLY before making your final selection!
 What seems like the correct answer at first glance may be superseded by a better one with a closer look.